What is Orthorexia Nervosa

 Food Anxiety and Guilt

-Extreme guilt or distress when deviating from dietary rules, often leading to punishment or further restriction.
+Extreme guilt or distress can arise when deviating from self-imposed dietary rules, even slightly.
+This emotional response often triggers self-punishment, further restriction, or increased control over future meals.

 Nutritional Deficiencies

-Despite good intentions, overly restrictive diets may cause weight loss, fatigue, or other health complications.
+Despite good intentions, overly restrictive diets may deprive the body of essential nutrients.
+This can lead to fatigue, weakened immunity, hormonal imbalances, or other long-term health complications.

 Social Isolation Due to Food Beliefs